 Gaurav Kapoor was appointed Chief Financial & Operations Officer in November 2023, having previously served as Chief Financial Officer since August 2020.
 Mr. Kapoor has extensive financial leadership experience at AECOM, including as Chief Accounting Officer and Global Controller since December 2016 and Treasurer since October 2019.
-He previously served in leadership roles at the Company as Senior Vice President, Financial Planning & Analysis from January 2016 to December 2016 and Senior Vice President, Project Delivery, Americas Design Consulting Services from May 2015 to January 2016.
-Prior to joining the Company in May 2015, Mr. Kapoor spent 15 years at Ernst & Young LLP, where he was an audit partner and held various leadership roles.
+He previously served in leadership roles at the Company as Senior Vice President,

-Lara Poloni was appointed President in August 2020.
-She previously served as Chief Executive of Europe, Middle East and Africa ("EMEA") from October 2017.
+Executive of Europe, Middle East and Africa ("EMEA") from October 2017.
 Prior to that, Ms. Poloni served as Chief Executive of Australia New Zealand (ANZ) from July 2014 to September 2017, Managing Director of the Southern Australian Region from June 2012 to June 2014, Managing Director of Environment ANZ from 2009 to 2012 and Group Leader of Transportation VicSA from October 2006 to July 2009.
 Ms. Poloni has more than 30 years' experience in the planning, assessment and development of major infrastructure in the transport, energy and telecommunications sectors.

 David Gan was appointed Chief Legal Officer in November 2019.
 In this role Mr. Gan is responsible for all aspects of the global legal function, including corporate governance, risk management and ethics and compliance.
 He previously served in legal leadership roles at AECOM most recently as Senior Vice President, Deputy General Counsel, AECOM from October 2014 to November 2019 and General Counsel, AECOM Capital, from January 2018 to November 2019.
-Prior to joining AECOM in 2006, Mr. Gan was a corporate and securities lawyer at Mayer Brown LLP and Wilson Sonsini Goodrich & Rosati.
-P.C.
+Prior to joining AECOM in 2006, Mr. Gan was a corporate and securities lawyer at Mayer Brown LLP and Wilson Sonsini Goodrich & Rosati, P.C.